 We cleaned up the play parks.
 But we didn’t just want to do litterpicks.
 We created a series of posters to help mums and dads teach their kids that it’s not cool to drop litter.
 But they’re not just the usual posters.
 There’s a little creature hidden inside each one.
 To reveal them, parents have to download a free augmented reality app called “Leithers Don’t Litter: Pukemon” onto their phones and hold the phone in front of the poster then look at the poster through the screen.
 To download the app from the Apple App Store click here.
 For the Google Play link click here.

-The posters can be found in five Leith play parks: Leith Links, Henderson Gardens, Dalmeny Street, Sandport Street (Commercial St corner) and Taylor Gardens on Great Junction Street.
+The posters can be found in eight Leith play parks: Leith Links, Henderson Gardens, Pilrig Park, Montgomery Street, Dalmeny Street, Victoria Park, Sandport Street (Commercial St corner) and Taylor Gardens on Great Junction Street.

 And this is how you can reveal them: